Riley-livingston/Tensorflow-Airbnb-Project/README.md

 <h2>Description</h2>

  I used TensorFlow's Keras API to train a Neural network capable of predicting the price per night of airbnb listings in New York City.
-The ultimate purpose of this project is to develop my data analysis skills.
+The ultimate purpose of this project is to develop and understanding of machiine learning model creation and selection, algorithms, and data analysis skills.

 <br />